 3 weeks in Colombia is an excellent amount of time for exploring the country.
 This time, we will include Bogota and Cali in our Colombia itinerary for 3 weeks.

-It’s time to discover the best places in Colombia!
+Today, I’ve got a list of the mind-blowing places to discover in Colombia!
 Thanks to Tristan Quevilly, admire astonishing pictures of Colombia without moving from your seat.

 Photos can be more powerful than thousands of words.
 There is no need to describe “The man jumping the puddle,” “The iconic V-J day in Times Square” or “Tankman.”